adebowaleodulaja/booklibraryapi/README.md

 You need to make sure the category is not linked to a book already - if that's the case, the book has to be deleted first before the category can be deleted.

+## Documentation link

+After running the application, navigate to `http://127.0.0.1:8000/swagger-ui/#/`